AMPIC/UD-ECE-Summer-Camp---Arduino/README.md

-# Internet-of-Things-for-Sustainability
+# Make Cool Stuff - Summer Workshop for High-School Students
-University of Idaho senior design project.
-The goal of the project is to create a series of tutorials for high school students to learn about Internet of Things.
-These tutorials will show students the power of IoT and how they can use technology to increase sustainability and make people's lives easier.
-These tutorials will be housed on this GitHub repository.
+University of Delaware ECE Department Summer Camp for High-School Students.
+The goal of these tutorials is to introduce students to IoT.
+These tutorials is to get introduced to Arduino kit and start building interesting applications.